rsksmart/devportal-1.0/tools/truffle/boxes/rsk-next-box.md

 ## Installation

-First ensure you are in a new and empty directory.
+First, ensure you are in a new and empty directory.

 1. Run the `unbox` command via `npx` and skip to step 3.
 This will install all necessary dependencies.
 A Create-React-Next-App is generated in the `app` directory.
    ```js